Gromov-Hausdorff limits of immortal K\"ahler-Ricci flows: Proof of the main theorem

 For $\eta'$ sufficiently small, $V'_{C\eta'}\subset Y^{\reg}$ is a $g_Y$-tubular neighborhood of a closed analytic subvariety inside a complex manifold (in particular, it is $(2m-2)$-rectifiable), and so the Minkowski content bound

 is well-known, see e.g. \cite[Theorems 3.2.39, 3.4.8]{Fe}.
 To prove property (2), we then use our choices of $p_0$ and $\epsilon_1$ and the H\"older inequality to bound

 Note that the constant $C$ depending on $\eta$, which is however fixed here.
-Then we can apply Proposition \ref{prop-with controlled events} to the family $\{U'_{\eta'}\}$ and $W=\Omega$, where $\Omega$ here denote the set obtained in the last step.
-By \eqref{eq--first apply} and the estimate on the volume form \eqref{volscal}, we know that where very importantly the constant is independent of $T$.
-Then we obtain
+Then we can apply Proposition \ref{prop-with controlled events} to the family $\{U'_{\eta'}\}$ and $W=\Omega$, where $\Omega$ here denotes the set obtained in the last step, and we obtain:

-\begin{proposition} For $T^{-1}\ll \eta'\ll \eta\ll\ov{\tau}\ll \delta$ there exists a subset $\Omega'\subset\Omega \subset B^{d_T}(q,\delta)$ with
+\begin{proposition} For $T^{-1}\ll \eta'\ll \eta\ll\ov{\eta}\ll\ov{\tau}\ll \delta$ there exists a subset $\Omega'\subset\Omega\subset\ov{\Omega} \subset B^{d_T}(q,\delta)$ with